DreamCasterX/GoFileShare/README.md

 1. Run `pip install -r requirements.txt`
 2. Run `python run.py`
 3. Choose and enter an action to upload or download files
+4. Alternatively, you can simply run `Go.exe` on Windows

 #